 The Good Old Days

-Whilst the number of horses who have won the Gold Cup over the years makes for an extensive list, bookmakers for Cheltenham events will always offer lower odds on horses who have won the event previously.
-A quick look at the form guide of horses who have won repeat events shows a clear trend:
+While the number of horses to have won the Gold Cup over the years makes for an extensive list, bookmakers for Cheltenham events will always offer lower odds on horses that have won the event previously.
+A quick look at the form guide of horses that have won repeat events shows some clear trends:

 Armed with a bit of competition history, you should be able to find the right odds at both online betting sites and bookmakers around the Cheltenham racecourse itself.
-Betting sites will be able to give you a much wider range of markets and offers and in particular look out for trifecta bets and bonuses on accumulators over the course of a few races.
+Horse betting sites will be able to give you a much wider range of markets and offers and we would particularly advise you to look out for trifecta bets and bonuses on accumulators over the course of a few races.